 In Rey’s DVD, Universal System of Attacking Presses, he teaches you a system that uses three near outlets, one deep threat, and a trailer.

-Essentially, his universal attack is designed to allow the ball handler to make only one quick decision: Am I being double teamed (trapped!) or Am I being guarded by a single defender?
-Based on this decision, the press attack is initiated.
+Essentially, his universal attack is designed to allow the ball handler to make only one quick decision: Am I being double-teamed (trapped!) or Am I being guarded by a single defender?
+Based on this decision, a press attack is initiated.

 This Press Offense is a great option because it’s very easy to learn because players only have 2 reads: if there is a trap, you do this and if there’s no trap coming, you do that.